Our exciting business plan! and updates!

 Outdoor parking lot south of Pier 11 Shed: PortSide Park + space for maritime festivals, shipwork projects, outdoor programs that don’t fit on the MARY A. WHALEN.

-Permission for a small wet lab structure, powered by solar and wind, to be located next to the water south of MARY A. WHALEN due to the increasing number school requests for marine life programs.
-The founder of the River Project is willing to advise as is the STEM teacher John Russo.
+Permission for a small wet lab structure, powered by sun and wind, to be located next to the water south of MARY A. WHALEN due to the increasing number school requests for marine life programs.
+The founder of the River Project is willing to advise as is the local STEM teacher John Russo.
 The Red Hook architecture firm MADE has offered to design it!

 All this is designed to inspire NYC to center maritime in waterfront redevelopment plans and use maritime as a driver for community and economic development.
 More #piers4boats we say!

-The EDC promised space for this and didn’t deliever…
+The EDC promised space for this from 2008 into 2011

-From 2008 to Spring 2011, the NYC EDC promised PortSide a home in Atlantic Basin as a give-back to Red Hook for the NYC EDC master plan for Atlantic Basin that caused a lot of community uproar.
+From 2008 to Spring 2011, the NYC EDC promised PortSide a home in Atlantic Basin as a give-back to Red Hook after thecommunity uproar about the EDC’s renting a large part of Atlantic Basin to Phoenix Beverage.
+The EDC promised Red Hook that PortSide’s home would be:

-The EDC promised Red Hook that PortSide’s home would be 600’ of pier to program, about 6,500 sqft in the Pier 11 Shed warehouse (we had asked for more than 2x that), and use of the parking lot south of that building when no cruise ships were in (they use that space for parking when ships are here).
+use of the parking lot south of that building when no cruise ships were in (they use that space for parking when ships are here).

 From 2008 through 2010, the NYC EDC made PortSide do “interim programs” and then made us do an architect building code review from late 2010 into 2011 for the office suite inside the promised building space.
 The NYC EDC then backed out on the deal.
 PortSide remained quasi-homeless and locked up in the Red Hook Container Terminal for most of a decade.